 As an actor, you can save a very considerable amount of money by writing off expenses related to your acting career.
 But when it comes to deducting business expenses, what exactly can you claim?
 We’ve done a quick FAQ on some common expenses for actors below that we hope will help guide you on the correct path.
-As always, be sure to document all expenses thoroughly and keep your receipts!
-This will make things easier come tax time.

 The rule of thumb with HMRC and the IRS is that a piece of clothing that is specifically for a performance (like a stage show, feature film, or TV show) is deductible, as long as it isn’t used for other stuff, like going to the pub.
 Importantly, this doesn’t cover clothing that you might use for a rehearsal.